Disappearance of Virginia Carpenter: Early life

 Mary Carpenter was born January 25, 1927, in Texarkana.
 She was a healthy baby, mostly feeding from Holstein milk which was suggested by her maternal grandfather who eventually gave the family a Holstein cow.
-She began walking at a young age and as her mother put it, she "inherited a bad streak from me of wanting to walk a little too far from home."
+She began walking at a young age and as her mother put it, she "inherited a bad streak from me of wanting to walk a little too far from home".
 To keep her from doing so, Mrs. Carpenter would scare her daughter by telling her that big dogs roamed the streets.

 When she was three, Miss Carpenter rolled down the back steps at her home and hit a tree.
 X-rays showed that she had no injuries.
-Three months afterward, she caught a bad case of influenza and could not walk.
+Three months afterward, she caught a bad case of flu and could not walk.
 Her parents diligently searched for a cause for her illness but medical science at the time could not diagnose her.
 She got better for a while but then a severe attack left her badly crippled.
 The family went through many orthopedic surgeons until one in Memphis, Tennessee, found an infection in her right hip bone.
 It left perforations in it similar to tiny pinholes.
 Virginia was placed in a contraption for a few months that pulled her leg back into proper position.
 Too young to understand, Carpenter was given internal medicine, a diet, and the task to sunbathe on the hospital's tar roof for two hours a day for two years.
 She was able to walk better with the use of a steel brace that fitted into the heel of her shoe which then came up to a leather-rolled "saddle" around her hip.
 Mrs. Carpenter admitted to making the mistake of placing Virginia in kindergarten while she was still in the brace.
 Virginia soon became self-conscious and lost weight due to a loss of appetite.
 She was taken out of school but returned a year later when the brace was removed.
 She was announced "completely cured" by a specialist when she was 12.
 She was one of only four complete case histories compiled for the American Medical Association.